-The Kogod Research Center for Applied Jewish Thought hosts two annual conferences - the International Theology Conference and the International Philosophy Conference.
+The Kogod Research Center for Contemporary Jewish Thought hosts two conferences - the International Theology Conference and the International Philosophy Conference.
 Each of these attracts dozens of invited scholars from around the world who come together at the Hartman Institute campus in Jerusalem for an intensive week of joint high-level study.

 Believing that every religious tradition may be challenged and enriched by the doctrines of another, the International Theology Conference brings together leading Jewish, Christian, and Muslim theologians for a week tripartite dialogue and interreligious join study.
 Through an intimate, respectful, and rigorous academic encounter, participants engage in intensive textual study, sharing their beliefs, reflections, and dilemmas.